magneticio/vamp.io/content/documentation/tutorials/deploy-wordpress-and-mysql.md

 ```

-The gateway will be exposed and we can directly access our running Wordpress service at the port specified (9050).
+The gateway will be exposed and we can directly access our Wordpress service at the port specified (9050).

 ![](images/screens/v091/wordpress.png)

 Hello Wordpress!
 Go ahead and finish the installation - I hear it's very quick - then you can check out your new site.

 ### Let's do that again
-As we are running two deployments, we also need to create two external gateways to access them.
+As we are running two deployments, we will also need two external gateways - one for each instance of Wordpress.
+Let's update Vamp again to include a second external gateway.

 1. Go to the GATEWAYS tab again and click ADD (top right)
 * Paste in the below gateway YAML and click SAVE